 After graduating in 2001, I took up my first appointment in the History Department at the University of Pittsburgh.
 During my very enjoyable years in Pittsburgh, I learned how to teach undergraduates, since I had no teaching experience from my time in Princeton.
 Also, working with a department of labor historians, I began to refocus my work more toward labor history, leading to my book Artisans in Early Imperial China.

 In 2007, I accepted a position in the Department of History at the University of California, Santa Barbara.
 The department in Santa Barbara is large and varied.
 I teach a variety of large and small classes, including World History.
 In 2015 I was promoted to full Professor.

-My research interests continue to evolve, and are currently focused historical interpretations of the Qin Dynasty, law and society in Early China, and scribes in Ancient China and Egypt.
+My research interests continue to evolve, and are currently focused historical interpretations of the Qin Dynasty, law and society in Early China, and Ancient China and Ancient Egypt comparisons.